Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/editing.rst

    | Menu:     :menuselection:`Node --> Translate, Rotate, Resize`
    | Hotkey:   :kbd:`G`, :kbd:`R`, :kbd:`S`

-Move a single node by click and drag it around.
+Move a single node by clicking and dragging it around.
 A node can be clicked almost anywhere to start dragging.
 Multiple nodes can be translated after pressing :kbd:`G`.

 In general it is recommended to arrange your nodes within the view such that the data flows from